MassimilianoBiancucci/OOP-project/README.md

                                     {
                                         "field" : "quote_count_mean",
                                         "type" : "float",
-                                        "description": "Mean of the number of retweets with a quote of the passed tweets."
+                                        "description": "Mean of the number of quote of the passed tweets."
                                     },
                                     {
                                         "field" : "engagement_mean",